Museum - October to April pre-booked tours only. Office - open Monday to Friday 9am-5pm.

 • Have been a full-time high school, college, CEGEP or university student (as defined by their educational institution) in the semester preceding the work assignment, and intend to return to full-time studies in the semester following the work assignment

-Contract Hours and Duration: 35 hours/week from May-September for full-time and 10-15 hours/week in July-August for part-time
+Contract Hours and Duration: 35 hours/week for 8 weeks in July and August

 VOLUNTEER OPPORTUNITIES